RIfkiND/keuangan_mahasiswa_app/README.md

-# 💸 DormBudget – Money Management for Boarding Students
+# 💸 MoneyMate – Money Management for Boarding Students

 DormBudget is a simple and practical money management app designed specifically for boarding students.
 Track your expenses, set budgets, and build better financial habits — all in one lightweight app.